Hisma/servers-archived/README.md

 **NO SECURITY GUARANTEES ARE PROVIDED FOR THESE ARCHIVED SERVERS.**

-- These servers are no longer maintained
+* These servers are no longer maintained
-- No security updates or bug fixes will be provided
+* No security updates or bug fixes will be provided
-- Use at your own risk
+* Use at your own risk
-- For production use, please refer to the actively maintained servers repository linked above
+* For production use, please refer to the actively maintained servers repository linked above

 ## Archived Servers

 The following servers are included in this archive for historical reference:

-- AWS KB Retrieval
+* AWS KB Retrieval
-- Brave Search
+* Brave Search
-- EverArt
+* EverArt
-- Git
+* Git
-- GitHub
+* GitHub
-- GitLab
+* GitLab
-- Google Drive
+* Google Drive
-- Google Maps
+* Google Maps
-- PostgreSQL
+* PostgreSQL
-- Puppeteer
+* Puppeteer (fork maintained by Richard Meyer; see [src/puppeteer/README.md](src/puppeteer/README.md))
-- Redis
+* Redis
-- Sentry
+* Sentry
-- Slack
+* Slack
-- SQLite
+* SQLite

 ## Contributing